The National Council

 The National Council (and the Council of States) must always remain in close and direct contact with the cantons, (social and economic) interest groups, and the citizens.

-The National Council occupies a very independent and strong position vis-à-vis the government because the government can never dissolve the Council.
+The National Council occupies a very independent and strong position vis-à-vis the government, as the government cannot dissolve the Council.

 The annual election of a prime minister/primus (a) inter pares by both chambers in a joint session also prevents political opportunism and concentration of power.